 Approach to Property Use Must Evolve

-Adaptive Reuse 2.0, what CRE calls “the neighborhood approach,” involves responding to the challenge of what to do with hundreds of defunct suburban malls and thousands of empty big-box retail stores surrounded by housing.
+Adaptive Reuse 2.0, or “the neighborhood approach,” as coined by KC Conway, MAI, CRE, CCIM, principal and co-founder at Red Shoe Economics, involves responding to the challenge of what to do with hundreds of defunct suburban malls and thousands of empty big-box retail stores surrounded by housing.

-The neighborhood approach involves reexamining and repositioning our suburban communities for transformation before the opportunity passes them over, or worse, creates blight that will need to be addressed later at a much higher cost.
-Some communities are ahead of the curve.
+The neighborhood approach, Conway says, involves reexamining and repositioning our suburban communities for transformation before the opportunity passes them over, or worse, creates blight that will need to be addressed later at a much higher cost.
+Some communities are ahead of the curve, he says.
 They’re moving toward an infrastructure that’s more walkable and driverless-car friendly and that uses less land for parking.

 To maintain the U.S.’s strong economic competitive position, observers agree all areas of infrastructure need more investment.
 The American Society of Civil Engineers classifies U.S. infrastructure as “poor” and “at risk,” while the World Economic Forum’s Global Competitiveness Report ranks the U.S. 13th in the world.